-We express couriers are losing our jobs because of outsourcing.
+We express couriers are losing our jobs because delivery platforms are outsourcing to subcontractors that encourage criminal activity.
 How to stop this?
-Ban bogus subcontracting!
+We need to ban bogus subcontracting!

-The Lieferando Workers Collective’s petition for direct employment of us couriers at delivery platforms like Lieferando, Wolt, UberEats & Co.
+The Lieferando Workers Collectives petition for direct employment of us express couriers at delivery platforms like Lieferando, Wolt, UberEats & Co.

-2. Consistent implementation of the EU Platform Work Directive (PWD), ensuring the same level of protection as for direct employment and strict joint and several liability without the possibility of exculpation (Article 3 PWD)
+Ensuring the same level of protection as for direct employment and strict joint and several liability without the possibility of exculpation (Article 3 PWD).

 Lieferando, Wolt, and Uber Eats do not directly employ their couriers—they outsource them to “fleet partners.”
 Uber Eats has not directly hired a single courier since entering the market.
 Wolt has hardly any directly employed couriers left.
 Lieferando has been cutting at least 2,000 direct positions since early 2025 and is cutting more in 2026.